dassoop/Portfolio/README.md

 **Email:** ssummer.lance@gmail.com

 ## Web Applications

+### Nursery Dashboard
+Internal web app built for Nursery supply company to track vendors and team members.
+- Built for start up company and used as proof of concept, leading to a secured deal.
+- Built with SpringMVC and MySQL database.

+**Languages:** Java, Javascript, Html, Css

+**Framework:** Springboot

+{% include youtubePlayer.html id="OWReb-MpHrc" %}

+---
+### Trello Scanner
+Web App built for top US earning historic antique furniture dealer, California Historical Design.
+Used as an inventory management tool for a Trello based inventory system.
+- Used to scan items between storage and display locations.
+- Built with SpringMVC and MySQL database.
+- JS based QR scanner.

+**Languages:** Java, Javascript, Html, Css

+**Framework:** Springboot

+{% include youtubePlayer.html id="wuRdBWV2NWk" %}

+---
 ### up-dio
 up-dio is a collaborative audio file sharing web application.
 - Developed web app with SpringMVC and MySQL database.